Jack Garratt: 2014–2016: Phase

-On 28 October 2014, Jack released his first extended play, Remnants, and a remix EP, Remnix.
+On 28 October 2014, Garratt released his first extended play, Remnants, and a remix EP, Remnix.
 On 28 November 2014 he released the single "The Love You're Given".
 His 2014 single "Worry" was playlisted by BBC Radio 1, and he headlined the BBC Introducing stage of the Reading and Leeds Festivals.
 He also headlined at the Lost Village Festival in Lincoln in 2016.
 On 27 September 2015 he performed at the Apple Music Festival which took place at The Roundhouse, London.
 Garratt supported Mumford and Sons on their 2015 UK tour, playing at 13 events at 9 arenas across the UK and Ireland.
 He was the winner of the Critics' Choice category at the 2016 Brit Awards, BBC Sound of 2016 poll and is on MTV's Brand New 2016 shortlist.
 He released his debut studio album Phase on 19 February 2016.

-In February 2016 he played his single "Worry" during the Italian show "Che tempo che fa".
+In February 2016, he played his single "Worry" during the Italian show "Che tempo che fa".

-2017–present: Hiatus and Love, Death and Dancing
+2017–2021: Hiatus and Love, Death and Dancing

-After finishing touring Phase at the end of 2016, over the next year Jack recorded a new album, which he ultimately scrapped, saying that "It was trash.
+After finishing touring Phase at the end of 2016, over the next year, Garratt recorded a new album, which he ultimately scrapped, saying that "It was trash.
 It was awful.
 It was all bad.
 I wasn't willing to accept myself in that moment, so I wasn't willing to have a good idea."
 He then took time off to deal with the anxiety and self-doubt that he was feeling as a result of the attention and scrutiny that had come with the success and awards for his previous album.
 He then met with record producer Jacknife Lee, and together they began working on recording new music.
 On 6 February 2020, his new single "Time" premiered as the "Hottest Record" on Annie Mac's Future Sounds show on BBC Radio 1.
-The song features as the opening track on his new EP Love, Death and Dancing (Vol. 1) which was released on the same day.
+The song features as the opening track on his EP Love, Death and Dancing (Vol. 1) which was released on the same day.
 This EP makes up part of Garratt's second album Love, Death and Dancing, which was released on 12 June 2020.

+2022–present: Hands Go Up EP and Pillars

+In 2022, Garratt released a new single - "Just How I Like It", and followed up with "No Good Without You" and "Hands Go Up" in 2023.
+All three singles were included on the Hands Go Up EP, released in May 2023.
+In March 2023, Jack performed live in Manchester, Leeds, Birmingham, Bristol, Brighton and London, and performed at a number of festivals later in the year.

+In 2025, Garratt returned with the announcement of his third studio album Pillars, scheduled for release in August 2025.
+Three singles have thus far been released: "Catherine Wheel", "Ready!
+Steady!
+Go!" and "Higher".